swisnl/php-http-fixture-client/README.md

 |                                                     |     | /path/to/fixtures/example.com/api/comments.get.mock |
 |                                                     |     | /path/to/fixtures/example.com/api/comments.mock |

+### Ignored query parameters
+The `ReponseBuilder` can be instructed to ignore certain query parameters using `setIgnoredQueryParameters([...])`.
+When configured, the provided parameters will be ignored when transforming requests to file paths.
+You should only provide the parameter name, not the value.
+This allows you to ignore 'dynamic' parameters that change in each test execution.
+Parameters are matched strictly, so 'foo' will match 'foo=bar', but not 'foo[]=bar'.

 ### Strict mode
 The `ReponseBuilder` can be set to strict mode using `setStrictMode(true)`.
 When in strict mode, only the first possible fixture path will be used.